abuzershaikh/thumbnail-maker/README.md

 Located at the top, the header contains:
 *   **App Title**: "YouTube Thumbnail Maker" with a YouTube icon.
-*   **Save Project Button**: Opens a dialog to save the current canvas state (elements, background) to Firebase Storage under a user-defined project name.
-*   **Load Project Button**: Opens a dialog to load a previously saved project from Firebase Storage by entering its name.
 *   **Export PNG Button**: Exports the current canvas content as a PNG file.
 *   **Export JPG Button**: Exports the current canvas content as a JPG file.
 *   **Clear Canvas Button**: Clears all elements from the canvas, resets the background to default white, and removes any background image.
 Resets to the initial placeholder elements.